 Improving the quality of people's lives through friendship, care and charitable support is at the heart of the Society's ethos.
-In 2023 the Society, via its Branch network, raised over £175k for a variety of local and national charities.
+This year the Society, via its Branch network, raised over £160k for a variety of local and national charities.
 The Society's staff often raise funds for a range of charities through taking part in fun runs and marathons.
 For several years, staff have donated Christmas presents for children living in poverty through the Manchester Charity, Wood Street Mission.
 The Society is extremely proud of the fact that since 1971, the Society has donated £1.24m to the HA Andrews Memorial Fund to fund vital medical research in the UK.
-The Society has committed to donating £100k over three years, to support the Centre for Cancer Immunology, to fund vital research into treatment, the first two instalments having been made in 2022 and 2023.
+The Society has committed to donating £100k over three years, to support the Centre for Cancer Immunology, to fund vital research into treatment and the third payment was made in 2024.
 Further information on the focus of the Fund can be found on Page 21.

-During 2023, the central Society and its Branches donated over £23k to the Disasters Emergency Committee to support vital humanitarian work in respect of the earthquake that occurred in Turkey/Syria during February 2023.
+During 2024, the central Society and its Branches donated over £7,600 to the Disasters Emergency Committee to support vital humanitarian work in respect of the Australia bushfire recovery.

 Each year, the Society is honoured to support a selection of members undertaking their first Degree University studies by providing a grant for each year of study, through its Educational Awards.
-This year's winners are studying Aerospace Engineering, Computer Science with Cybersecurity, Chemistry and Physics and Philosophy.

-While the Society is progressing its social commitments and considerations, it will look to define its social priorities within an overarching ESG strategy during 2024.
+This year's winners are studying Veterinary Science, Chemical Engineering and Theoretical Physics.
+While the Society is progressing its social commitments and considerations, it will look to define its social priorities within an overarching ESG strategy during 2025.
 This will include identifying further opportunities to support its members, customers, staff and local communities, with a continued focus on doing the right and responsible thing.